dpplweb/dppl-content/_posts/christina/0412-01-01-language-center.md

 ---

 ##  SUBSCRIPTION DATABASES - DPPL library card required from home.
-You can get help learning languages, including English, using our subscription databases or a variety of free Web sites listed below.
+You can get help learning languages, including English, using our subscription databases or the free Web sites listed below.

 ### Library PressDisplay